Your Privacy

 How tracking your cycle advances female health

-When you track in Clue, your de-identified data becomes something powerful: data that can help answer questions to better understand menstrual and reproductive health, and ultimately, to improve healthcare.
+When you track in Clue, your de-identified data becomes something powerful: data that can help answer questions to better understand menstrual and reproductive health, contributing to improved healthcare and ultimately, better female health.
 Women and people with periods have historically been underrepresented in health research, and we believe Clue data presents an important opportunity to change this.

 Your cramps, cravings, and the other categories you track become part of an unprecedented data set that can be used by top research institutions and clinicians to explore topics with real-world impact.
 This research can help scientists better understand our bodies, explore cultural and demographic diversity, and break harmful taboos.